rutger-hertoghe/GPP_ResearchProject/README.md

 #### What is a Navigation Mesh?
 **A navigation mesh (or NavMesh, as the cool kids say it) is a collection of two-dimensional polygons, which define areas of the map traversable by (AI) agents**.
 A pathfinding algorithm, such as A* can then be used to traverse said mesh.
 NavMeshes can be created manually or automatically, or through a combination of both.
 Most commonly, NavMeshes are static and immutable, which in plain English means that the NavMesh doesn't change during runtime.
 Dynamic NavMeshes also exist, but are harder to implement and NavMesh recalculation might be costly (GET REFERENCE AND POSSIBLY CORRECT THIS IF WRONG). **For this project I will solely be focusing on static NavMeshes.**

-// WRITE A SEGUE HERE
-2D Nav Meshes – First identify areas (~polygons) that can be walked upon.
-Merge adjacent (~somewhat overlapping) walkable polygons and create a container holding the walkable polygons.
-Next take in account blocked areas (~wall, obstacles, …).
-Since we’re working in a 2D space, these blocked areas will be other polygons.

 ## 2D NavMesh
 #### Polygon Expansion
 For the first iteration of my NavMesh project I only worked with a single floor geometry.
 The first challenge was to expand all level geometries to take in account a potential AI agent's size, given by a certain radius.
 I devised my own simple algorithm that should work for any convex polygon.
 The idea was as follows.
 For every single vertex of the polygon, I generate three new points.
 Two of these points would be respectively perpendicular to each of the sides adjacent to the vertex, at a distance of the previously mentioned radius.
 The third point would be exactly inbetween the two aforementioned points, also at the given distance*.
 These three points represented that vertex of the polygon expanded.
 So for every vertex of the polygon, these three points were added to an array representing the expanded polygon.